panzerdp/dmitripavlutin.com/content/posts/109-not-use-hooks/index.md

 }
 ```

-Open the fixed version demo.
+Open the fixed [demo](https://codesandbox.io/s/unmounted-state-update-fixed-siq8w?file=/src/index.js).
 Click *Start Increasing* button and check how the count increases.
 Then hit *Unmount Increaser*: and thanks to `() => clearInterval(id)` cleanup the interval stops.
 No complaints from React.

 That being said, every time you code a side-effect, question yourself whether it should clean up.
+Timers, heavy fetch requests (like uploading files), sockets almost always have to be clean up.

 ## 6. Summary